Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Add the `HTML` tag first.
 Inside that add a `<head>` tag, and within that, add a `<title>` tag.
 Give it a `title` of ‘`My first React example`’.

-You also need a `<body>` tag, so add that.
+You need a `<body>` tag, so add that.
 Within the `<body>` tag, you need two things:

-1. Some kind of element to render your React output into.
+1. An element to render your React output into.

-2. A script tag that references your JavaScript entry point, `index.js` (which you’ll create once you’re done here).
+2. A script tag to reference your JavaScript entry point, `index.js` (which you create once you’re done here).

 For the first one, add a `<main>` element and give it an `ID` of ‘`output`’.
 Finally, add your `<script>` tag that references `index.js`.

 When `Parcel` runs, it looks in the `index.html` file first for any `script` tags.
-When it finds one pointing to `index.js`, it looks there to see what other JavaScript files it needs to import and chain together to bundle into your working app.
+When it finds one pointing to `index.js`, it looks there to see what other JavaScript files it needs to import and chain together, to bundle into your working app.

 ### index.html contents